Partnership with Parents

 - Support our school with fundraising by attending and helping out at events such as cake sales and coffee mornings.

-- Always show your child that you value his or her creations and attempts at writing … but resist the urge to push them on too quickly.
+- Always show your child that you value his or her creations and attempts at writing.

 Engaging parents in their child’s learning and development is highly valued.
-Staff will take time to enable parents to understand how they can extend the knowledge and concepts each individual child is learning in nursery.
+Staff will take time to enable parents to understand how they can embed and extend children's learing.

 Our parents are very much part of the Batford Nursery community and we trust you will feel welcome from your very first visit.
 The work we do with the children is a journey we make together.
 Parents are welcome to discuss their child’s progress at any time, with the class teacher or key worker, and to share ideas for supporting learning.